Best Men’s Park Snowboard 2015-2016

 Words: Scott Yorko

-Camber: Hybrid (regular camber between inserts, reverse near tips)
+Camber: Hybrid (reverse between inserts, flat to camber to tips)

 (Flex is not standardized and differs by brand.
 The rating here is the best estimate of the board's flex.)

 (Sidecut Radius: The measure of how deep or shallow the arc of a board's edge is from the tips to the middle, in meters.
 A smaller radius, around six to seven meters means a board will generally turn tighter.
 As the radius number increases, a board can be expected to make wider turns.
 Multiple numbers on the same length board means the radius is blended.)